Forget FIRE: Why ‘FILE’ Is the Smarter Move for Child-Free DINKs

 As Piszczor puts it, "Child-free households often don’t need to earmark capital for dependents or education, which can lower long-term required savings."

-FILE may offer lifestyle flexibility, but it still relies on disciplined financial habits.
+FILE might offer lifestyle flexibility, but it still relies on disciplined financial habits.
 Clear budgeting and reducing debt help widen your options, while thoughtful saving and investing before cutting back hours create the financial breathing room needed to work differently without jeopardizing long-term security.

 Account selection also matters.
 "FILE strategies hinge on liquidity and access," Piszczor says.
 "Skipping employer matches to stay flexible is usually a mistake.
 Those matches materially boost savings and can still align with FILE when paired with Roth conversions or taxable strategies.”
-He says FILE-oriented savers might consider blending taxable brokerage accounts with Roth accounts so they can access funds before traditional retirement ages without penalties.

 The risks and realities of FILE

 While FILE offers a more flexible lifestyle, Piszczor notes that "flexibility comes with tradeoffs.
 Many still want to support extended family, plan for their future care needs or self-insure risks that parents sometimes share across generations."
-In other words, like any financial strategy, FILE has its own set of potential risks and drawbacks.
+In other words, such as any financial strategy, FILE has its own set of potential risks and drawbacks.

-Healthcare is one of the biggest hurdles.
+Health care is one of the biggest hurdles.
 Moving to part-time work or freelancing typically means losing employer-sponsored insurance.
 Until Medicare begins at age 65, individuals must rely on the ACA marketplace or private coverage, and premiums can be significant.
 This alone can delay or complicate a move toward reduced hours.

 For child-free adults, longevity planning carries additional weight.
 Without adult children to rely on, long-term care becomes a more personal responsibility.
-That may involve extra savings for later life, considering long-term care insurance or hybrid policies, or arranging caregiving support with trusted friends or extended family.
+That might involve extra savings for later life, considering long-term care insurance or hybrid policies, or arranging caregiving support with trusted friends or extended family.

 Simone de Beauvoir once wrote, “Change your life today.
 Don’t gamble on the future.”
-For more and more workers, especially those without children, that sentiment is becoming the foundation not just of personal philosophy but of financial planning.
+For more workers, especially those without children, that sentiment is becoming the foundation not just of personal philosophy but of financial planning.

 Read More